Blobiathan/Blobiathan.github.io/docs/04-Schematic/schematic.md

 ## Overview

 This schematic is designed to monitor both sunlight and water levels.
 It has a photoresistor, and moisture sensor, and both of their signals are amplified via the opamp before being read by the microcontroller.
-Those values are then mapped to a 0-100% scale, and sent to the main hub board via the 8 pin connector.
+The sunlight values are sent the board as an analog signal, and the moisture sensor values are converted to a digital signal to tell the main board wether the water should be turned on or shut off.

 The schematic also contains several LEDs and a button for debugging, as well as several spare pins, headers, and a handful of test points in case anything needs debugging.
 ![BigImportantPCB_page-0001](Schematic.png)